-We propose to construct such environments through the \emph{statistical-split} algorithm, inspired by the algorithm proposed in~\cite{imbens2015causal} for propensity score estimation.
-Specifically, we step-wise split current groups into subgroups according to hypothesis-test statistics.
-For example for the binary class case, a set $B$ of samples is first divided into two subsets $L_0$, $L_1$ according to the labels of samples.
+We propose to construct such groups through the \emph{statistical-split} algorithm, inspired by the algorithm proposed in~\cite{imbens2015causal} for propensity score estimation.
+Specifically, we split current groups into subgroups according to the hypothesis-test statistics.
+For example, for the binary classification case, a sample set $B$ is first divided into two subsets $L_0$, $L_1$ according to the labels of samples.
 Then the two-sample t-statistics $t_B$ of $\log[f_r(x)_0/f_r(x)_1]$ are computed on the two sets.
-If $t_B$ exceeds a fixed threshold $thr$, the $B$ is then split into two subsets according to the median of $f_r(x)_0$ on $B$.
+If $t_B$ exceeds a fixed threshold $thr$, $B$ is then split into two subsets according to the median of $f_r(x)_0$ on $B$.
 In this way, we enhance $f_r(X) \perp\!\!\!\!\perp Y$ in each group.
-Note that $thr$ is a hyper-parameter of this algorithm.
+Note that $thr$ is a hyperparameter of this algorithm.
 Empirical robustness analysis on $thr$ is conducted in our experiments.
-More details about the algorithm are provided in the Appendix.
+More details about the algorithm and the robustness study are provided in the appendix.